 On this guide:

-Updated on May 6.
-Kahoot has moved from Euronext Growth, Norway’s small and medium–sized stock exchange, into proper Oslo Børs.
+May 6: Kahoot has moved from Euronext Growth, Norway’s small and medium–sized stock exchange, into proper Oslo Børs.
 After reaching an all-time high, the company’s value remains above the 70 Billion NOK ($8 Billion USD), decidedly into Unicorn territory.
 First moves following the entry in the Børs included the acquisition of employee engagement and learning company Motimate and Single-Sign On EdTech platform Clever.

 If the use trends of Kahoot (or Kahoot!) continue, one of the few educational apps that can really have a chance at grabbing your students’ eyeballs away from more addictive apps and games will only continue to accompany more virtual classrooms and more students around the world in 2021.
 Not just that: It will also achieve a fully deserved entry on the Norwegian stock exchange, the country where it was created in 2012.